-Here are some instant tips on how to market your physical therapy private practice.
+Here are some instant tips on how to market your physical therapy business practice.
 If you are not doing this, you may be leaving behind many patients and losing significant revenue.

 Must become a member of the local chamber of commerce.